Abhi-Jeeet/Habitly-the-habit-tracker-app/README.md

-# Habitly: The Cross-Platform Habit Tracker App 📱
+# Habitly: The Habit Tracking App 📱

-Habitly is a sleek and powerful habit tracking mobile application built with React Native and Expo, designed for both **iOS** and **Android**.
-It helps you build better routines, track progress, and stay consistent — all with a beautiful and intuitive interface.
+Habitly is a sleek and powerful habit tracking android application built with React Native and Expo.
+It helps users build better routines, track progress, and stay consistent — all through a beautifully designed and intuitive Android experience.

 ## ✨ Features